Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Literature Review

-In terms of the problem structure, optimizing ATHN operations can be seen as a Pickup and Delivery Problem with Time Windows (PDPTW), where trucks pick up and drop off loads within the time windows prescribed by the customers.
-The book by \citet{TothVigo2014-VehicleRoutingProblems} provides a survey of this vehicle routing problem and other variants.
-However, instead of routing, this paper will exploit the problem structure and take the perspective of scheduling a sequence of tasks (combined pickups and deliveries), which is closely related to the Vehicle Scheduling Problem with Time Windows (VSPTW, \citet{DesrosiersEtAl1995-TimeConstrainedRouting}).
+In terms of the problem structure, optimizing full truckload ATHN operations can be seen as a Pickup and Delivery Problem with Time Windows (PDPTW), where trucks pick up and drop off loads within the time windows prescribed by the customers.
+The book \citet{TothVigo2014-VehicleRoutingProblems} provides a survey of this vehicle routing problem and other variants.
+However, instead of routing, this paper will exploit the problem structure and take the perspective of scheduling a sequence of tasks (combined pickups and deliveries), which is closely related to the Vehicle Scheduling Problem with Time Windows (VSPTW, \citep{DesrosiersEtAl1995-TimeConstrainedRouting}).
 These problems are well studied, and several exact and heuristic solution methods exist.
-For example, \citet{FrelingEtAl2001-ModelsAlgorithmsSingle} present a solution method based on the primal-dual algorithm framework for VSPTW with a single depot. \citet{RibeiroSoumis1994-ColumnGenerationApproach} propose a column generation approach for the VPSTW with multiple depots, and \citet{HadjarEtAl2006-BranchCutAlgorithm} present a branch-and-cut algorithm for the same problem. \citet{SteinzenEtAl2010-TimeSpaceNetwork} consider solving the time-extended variant of the VSPTW with multiple depots using a heuristic based on the branch-and-price framework. \citet{CampbellSavelsbergh} present an insertion heuristics for vehicle routing and scheduling problems.
+For example, \citep{FrelingEtAl2001-ModelsAlgorithmsSingle} presents a solution method based on the primal-dual algorithm framework for VSPTW with a single depot. \citep{RibeiroSoumis1994-ColumnGenerationApproach} proposes a column-generation approach for the VPSTW with multiple depots, and \citep{HadjarEtAl2006-BranchCutAlgorithm} presents a branch-and-cut algorithm for the same problem. \citep{SteinzenEtAl2010-TimeSpaceNetwork} considers solving the time-extended variant of the VSPTW with multiple depots using a heuristic based on the branch-and-price framework. \citep{CampbellSavelsbergh} presents insertion heuristics for vehicle routing and scheduling problems.